US Envoy Kerry Presses Mexico On Climate, Energy - UrduPoint

 US Envoy Kerry Presses Mexico On Climate, Energy

-Mexico City, Feb 9 (APP - UrduPoint / Pakistan Point News - 9th Feb, 2022 ) :US climate envoy John Kerry called Wednesday for an "open and competitive" energy market in Mexico, where planned energy reforms have alarmed foreign investors and environmentalists alike.
+Mexico City, (APP - UrduPoint / Pakistan Point News - 10th Feb, 2022 ) :US climate envoy John Kerry called Wednesday for an "open and competitive" energy market in Mexico, where planned reforms have alarmed foreign investors and environmentalists alike.

 Washington has stepped up pressure on Mexico over President Andres Manuel Lopez Obrador's push to boost the state's role in the energy industry -- moves critics say favor fossil fuels over renewable energy.